UPDATED June 19, 2023

 Comparing Recycled and Virgin Plastic Pallets

+It’s harder to manufacture colored plastic pallets from recycled material than it is to create black pallets.
 Light-colored plastic pallets are generally made out of non-recycled or virgin plastic, converted directly from the plastic pellets that come from petroleum products manufacturers.
-While there is nothing inherently wrong with this—all plastic starts as virgin plastic, after all—there aren’t many advantages to making plastic pallets out of virgin plastic either.
+While there is nothing inherently wrong with this—all plastic starts as virgin plastic, after all.

 Both recycled and virgin HDPE plastic pallets are equally safe for use in shipping food.